Happy 80s Birthdays

 (On This Day)

-Passed Away on October 2, 1985 at Age 59 from AIDS Complications
+Passed Away at Age 59 From Complications of AIDS

 Tom Petty (Singer)

-Passed Away on October 2, 2017 at Age 66 from Cardiac Arrest from Mixed Drug Toxicity
+Passed Away at Age 66 From Cardiac Arrest Caused by Mixed Drug Toxicity

 80s Movies